 ABOUT IAN SPEIGHT

-I have toured mainland Europe almost every year since 1993 and have ridden most of the bucket list passes and gorges and completed the odd lap of the Nurburgring.
+I have toured mainland Europe almost every year since 1993 and have ridden most of the bucket list passes and gorges and also completed the odd lap of the Nurburgring.

 In 2016 I began working as a Tour Leader for Motorrad Tours.
 As the job title suggests I lead groups of motorcyclists around Europe on motorcycle tours.
 It's a great job and brings me into contact with a vast array of people and personalities from all walks of life.

-Diamond Elite Motorcycle test / Trainer
+Diamond Elite Motorcycle Trainer - 2018 to present.

 40 years of motorcycling

-In September 2019 I celebrated 40 years of motorcycling, please see my blog, dated 9/9/19
+In September 2019 I celebrated 40 years of motorcycling.
+(Blog 9/9/19)